-Give your child the gift of our Summer Day Camp for ages 6-12 running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30, and extended care available from 3:30-5:30 for extra fee.
-Campers are grouped with others closest to their age within our hallmark 6-1 average student-teacher ratio that’s so critical for safe and profound outdoor experiences.
+Give your child the gift of our Summer Day Camp for ages 7-13 running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30, and extended care available from 3:30-5:30 for extra fee.
+Campers are grouped with others closest to their age within our special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
 You can also check out our other day camps at Lake Sammamish.

-- June 22-26: Wilderness Skills Sampler – The Wilderness Skills Sampler has no prerequisite and introduces a variety of wilderness skills that Wolf Camp offers.
+- WAIT LISTED until summer camp guidance issued for Phase II: June 22-26: Wilderness Skills Sampler – The Wilderness Skills Sampler has no prerequisite and introduces a variety of wilderness skills that Wolf Camp offers.
 We touch base on wilderness survival, herbal medicine, wild foods, animal tracking, navigation, and more.
-Or choose Wilderness Family Classes for all ages.

-- August 24-28, 2020: Wilderness Survival Craft – Click for an itinerary of this theme in its 23rd year, excellent for all campers interested in the projects and lessons we cover, and especially great for hands-on learners.
+- WAIT LISTED until summer camp guidance issued for Phases II-III: August 24-28, 2020: Wilderness Survival Craft – Click for an itinerary of this theme in its 23rd year, excellent for all campers interested in the projects and lessons we cover, and especially great for hands-on learners.

-- August 31 – Sept…: Blue Skye Farm Pioneer Camp – Choose 1, 2, 3, 4 or 5 Days of this theme in its 2nd Summer, giving campers the opportunity to enjoy the Clark’s Creek Park and neighborhood farms where they will help bring product to market, care for farm animals, and literally follow the route of town founders through a preserved wilderness of old growth trees and artesian springs.
+- Returning in 2021: Blue Skye Farm Camp – Campers enjoy neighborhood farms around Clark’s Creek Park where they will help bring product to market, care for farm animals, and literally follow the route of town founders through a preserved wilderness of old growth trees and artesian springs.

-Kim & Chris Chisholm guide professionally-trained staff instructors at our hallmark 6-1 average, 8-1 maximum student-teacher ratio that’s critical for safe, profound and fun outdoor experiences.
+Kim & Chris Chisholm guide professionally-trained staff instructors at a special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!

 Pickup/Drop-off Times & Location